 - The PhD in Literacy and Reading is a traditional social science doctorate.
 The degree emphasizes original research in literacy theory and pedagogy, and leads to careers in academic research and teaching.

 - The EdD in Literacy and Reading is a professional practice doctorate.
 The dissertation focuses on the application of existing scholarship to the practice of literacy education.
-Graduates go on to positions as literacy educators, administrators, and policy makers.
+Graduates often go on to positions as literacy educators, administrators, and policy makers.

 The right program for you typically depends on your career ambitions.
 For more information about doctoral degrees, visit WorldWideLearn.com's Online PhD Degrees and Doctoral Programs resource page.